mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

    It helps to support as HELPER only for planned restarts.
 By default, it supports both planned and unplanned outages.

+.. clicmd:: graceful-restart prepare ip ospf

+   Initiate a graceful restart for all OSPF instances configured with the "graceful-restart" command.
+The ospfd daemon should be restarted during the instance-specific grace period, otherwise the graceful restart will fail.

+   This is an EXEC-level command.

 .. _showing-ospf-information: